pactumjs/pactum/docs/mock-server.md

 ### Adding Behavior

 By now, you know how to start & stop a mock server.
-To add behavior to mock server, we need to add interactions into it.
-Simply an interaction contains a message that has request & response details.
+To add behavior, we need to add [interactions](https://github.com/ASaiAnudeep/pactum/wiki/Interactions) into it.
+An interaction contains a message with request & response details.
 When a request is received, the mock server will look if there is a matching interaction.
 If found it will return the specified response or 404 will be returned.

-In **pactum** we have three kinds of interactions.
+We have three kinds of interactions.
 They are

 * Basic Interactions
 * Mock Interactions